ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Experimental Methodology

 \section{Experimental Methodology}

 This section describes datasets, evaluation metrics, baselines and implementation details.

 \textbf{Datasets.} We evaluate the contextual faithful generation performance of different models on the subset \(\mathcal{D}^-\) of \dataset{}, as \(\mathcal{D}^+\) samples are already contextually faithful and thus less informative for evaluation.
-To ensure a comprehensive evaluation, we also include the ConFiQA benchmark~\citep{bi2024context} as an out-of-domain test set.
-ConFiQA focuses on evaluating contextual faithfulness in counterfactual scenarios and includes three subsets: Question Answering, Multi-hop Reasoning, and Multi-Conflicts, each containing 6,000 carefully constructed instances.
+To ensure a comprehensive evaluation, we also include two out-of-domain benchmarks: ConFiQA~\citep{bi2024context} and FaithEval~\citep{ming2024faitheval}.
+ConFiQA assesses faithfulness in counterfactual scenarios across three subsets—Question Answering, Multi-hop Reasoning, and Multi-Conflicts—each containing 6,000 carefully constructed instances.
+Similarly, FaithEval tests a model's ability to prioritize the given text over its parametric knowledge.

 \textbf{Evaluation.} Following~\citet{longpre2021entity}, we adopt a suite of metrics to evaluate the contextual faithfulness of model outputs.
 To ensure comparability, both generated responses and reference answers are normalized using the approach of~\citet{li2024rag}.
 We report two primary metrics: context recall (\text{ConR}$\uparrow$), which reflects the degree to which the model's responses align with the provided external context, and memory recall (\text{MemR}$\downarrow$), which indicates reliance on the model's internal parametric knowledge.
 To further characterize the model's preference between these two sources, we also report the memorization ratio, defined as $\text{MR} = \frac{\text{MemR}}{\text{MemR} + \text{ConR}}$, which quantifies the model's relative tendency to favor memorized content over retrieved evidence.